7 Best Projection Screens for Conference Rooms

 Laser projectors pay for themselves quickly in large venues.
 The 20,000+ hour lifespan eliminates lamp replacements.
 In venues running projectors 6-8 hours daily, you'd replace lamps every few months with traditional technology.
 The maintenance burden alone justifies laser technology's premium pricing.

 Professional installation is non-negotiable at this scale.
 The engineering required for proper throw distance, image geometry, and mounting points exceeds typical DIY capabilities.
 Factor $2,000-10,000 for professional installation depending on venue complexity.
+Wall clocks and other accessories can enhance the professional presentation environment—consider wall clocks designed specifically for conference rooms.

 Integration with Modern Projector Technologies